Tereius/docker-makepkg/README.md

 * ARCH_REPO_NAME
     * The name of your repository (choose freely but avoid whitespaces)
+* PKG_OVERWRITE
+    * If set overwrites a package if it already exists
 * UID
     * Set the owner of the repo
 * GID